Update: This article has been updated in December 2015 with new AdSense account approval process.

 - Register for an AdSense account by going to AdSense.com.
 Provide all the correct information about your Name, Address, and Website URL.

-- Login to AdSense account, create AdSense codes.
+- Login to AdSense account, creates AdSense codes.
 Place the codes in your blog sidebar.

 - Ads will shows as blank until final approval process doesn’t finish.
-It may take about 48 hours to one week for approval.
+It may take up to 2 weeks for approval.
+Make sure you don’t remove the ads.

 - After the final AdSense approval, you will get a confirmation email.